Pediatric Total Anomalous Pulmonary Venous Return

 What is Pediatric Total Anomalous Pulmonary Venous Return?

-TAPVR occurs when your child’s pulmonary vein connects to the top right of their heart (atrium) instead of the left.
+TAPVR (Total Anomalous Pulmonary Venous Return) is a congenital (present at birth) heart defect that occurs when a child’s pulmonary vein connects to the top right of their heart (atrium) instead of the left.
 Instead of keeping blood flows separated, TAPVR allows oxygen-rich blood to mix with oxygen poor blood.
 This “mixed” blood does not have enough oxygen in it to support your child’s needs, creating a life-threatening condition.

 Children with TAPVR often have other heart defects including atrial septal defect, in which a hole between the left- and right atrium allows mixed blood to pass to the left side of the heart where it is pushed out to the body.
 The good news is that surgery can treat both defects.